gvwilson/sensibleadventures/nardica/nardica.md

 "And if you don't mind me asking another question, where did your daughter learn her tech?
-A lot of people with a lot of years behind them wouldn't have thought to worry about the resonance feedback."
+A lot of people with a lot of years behind them wouldn't have thought to worry about the resonance feedback problem."

 "Oh, she's not our daughter,"
 Little Mrs. Sandhu said lightly.